-Value Description Example DP Profiler Database Database type or flavor used for DSS profiler.
-H2 MySQL POSTGRES Database Username A Database user needs to be created in the MySQL or Postgres DB that the profiler service would use to connect to the DB.
-This is name of that database user. profileragent Database Name Name must be "profileragent". profileragent Important: Do not modify.
-Database URL The URL of DP profiler database.
-H2: jdbc:h2:/var/lib/profiler_agent/h2/ profileragent;DATABASE_TO_UPPER=false;D B_CLOSE_DE MySQL: jdbc:mysql://hostname:3306/ profileragent?autoreconnect=true POSTGRES: jdbc:postgresql:// hostname:5432/profileragent Database Host Database host name for Profiler Agent server <hostname></hostname> Database password The password for your DP database. <your_password></your_password>
+Value Description Example DP Profiler Database Database type or flavor used for DSS profiler. h2 mysql postgres Note: Make sure that the database type is entered in lower case, such as h2, mysql, or postgres.
+Database Username A Database user needs to be created in the MySQL or Postgres DB that the profiler service would use to connect to the DB.
+This is name of that database user. profileragent Database Name Name must be "profileragent".
+Important: Do not modify. profileragent Database URL The URL of DP profiler database.
+H2: jdbc:h2:/var/lib/profiler_agent/h2/ profileragent;DATABASE_TO_UPPER=false;I MySQL: jdbc:mysql://hostname:3306/ profileragent?autoreconnect=true POSTGRES: jdbc:postgresql:// hostname:5432/profileragent Note: Make sure that the database name within the URL is in lower case, such as h2, mysql, or postgres.
+DB_CLOSE_DEL Database Host Database host name for Profiler Agent server <hostname></hostname> Database password The password for your DP database. <your_password></your_password>